MrFlyingPizza/cmpt-125-chatbot-assignment-summer-2020/README.md

 Finally, in the file [chatbot_description.txt](chatbot_description.txt), give an English description (e.g. 1 or 2 paragraphs) of how your chatbot works and what its main features are.
 Spelling, grammar, and formatting matter!
+**Important**: Include example transcripts of your chatbot showing the kinds of things it can do.

 ### What to Submit